Soga-no-Tojiko/INDE_577-Data-Science-and-Machine-Learning-Hanxuan-Lin/README.md

 ### Data sources

-All the data used in these algorithms are from public database, such as LendingClub, UCI Machine Learning Repository[ https://archive.ics.uci.edu/ml/index.php], etc. And some random numberical data are generated as needed in the code.
+All the data used in these algorithms are from public database, such as LendingClub, UCI Machine Learning Repository[ https://archive.ics.uci.edu/ml/index.php], etc. And some random numerical data are generated as needed in the code.

 ### Python packages